opengeospatial/OGC-Web-API-Guidelines/README.md

 - But still, there are some aspects that would need to be agreed upon to ensure seamless APIs for different thematic topics in OGC.

-- In particular avoid that APIs are fundamentally different to access and manage different kinds of geospatial assets such as Features, Maps, Tiles, Coverages, Observations, Processes, etc.
+- In particular avoid that APIs are fundamentally different to access and manage different kinds of geospatial resources such as Features, Maps, Tiles, Coverages, Observations, Processes, etc.

 Please follow the issues created for a discussion to observe the idea of the proposed OGC Web API design principles.
+Please use these Issues to discuss changes, corrections, and enhancements to the principles.

 **Important note: You may not and must not entirely agree with the presented principles.
 Important is to share your agreement or disagreement by contributing to an issue!**